whitneylohmeyer/PWC_templates/Lab-3/3b/README.md

 - ones
 - nnz

-You are not required to use these function definitions or functions , but it will allow you to compare your implementation to the solution.
+You are not required to use these function definitions, but doing so will allow you to compare your implementation to our solution.